andreasmhallberg/readingnotes/Parkinson, 1993. Knowing Standard Arabic - testing Egyptians’ MSA abilities.md

 - "I will claim that the system of i’raab [...] is not a viable part of most Egyptians' MSA."
 48

-- Egyptians generally claim to have poor command of MSA, but probably relate only to the prescriptive system.
+## Grammar test
+- distributed to 170 participants, balanced for  sex and education.
+49-50

+- Test items from 1st and 2nd year [Western] Arabic curriculum.
 50

-- [Grammar test: Seem to learn case in phrases.
-Even HiAr [Higher education with Arabic specialization] fail other than most simplem school-book like sentence structures.
-54, 58.]
+- Even HiAr Higher education with Arabic specialization fail other than most simple school-book like sentence structures.
+[Seem to learn case in phrases.]
+54, 58.

+- University studens hoover around 40-60% correct on case marking.

+- Description of case-less MSA on TV.
+Consisten *-iin*- forms etc. 59

+  > when the goal is merely to communicate, people do not fell at loss.

 - Icraab not practically useful: 60

   > It makes little difference to most of these people weather they can accurately identify some obscure grammatical structure [...] but it makes immense difference to them weather they can read the newspaper easily enough to do it constantly.

+## Proficiency test

+- Tests the four skills.
-- [Artificial and  awkward test situation:] "In the speaking test, each subject was told that they were to pretend to be in a country where only MSA was spoken."
-63
+  - [Artificial and  awkward test situation for oral production:] 63

+  > In the speaking test, each subject was told that they were to pretend to be in a country where only MSA was spoken.

+- Total test time 2.5 h.
+64

-- Proficiency test: HiAr gets 3 of 5 overall: 65
+- HiAr gets 3 of 5 overall: 65

   > 3 in productive skills no longer makes constant grammatical errors, and produces text that would be taken by most to be example of MSA, although usually without significant vowelling.

-- Education most important predictor of test scores .
+- Education most important predictor of test scores.
 67

 - Accept texts without icraab as MSA.
 71